ibm-cloud-docs/vpc/vsi_is_disable_hyper-threading.md

 ## Checking Hyper-Threading Technology status and changing it in my guest VM: Basics
 {: #checking-ht-status-guest-vm}

 When a virtual machine is up and running, you can check the Hyper-Threading Technology status by using the `lscpu` command on Linux operating systems.
-You see output similar to the following:
+You see output similar to the following example:

 ```text
 Architecture:        x86_64